 Download the 2022 Estes Transit Shuttle Map & Brochure.

-The Rocky Mountain National Park shuttles operate from late May through early October and offer hikers and day-trippers easy access to the most frequented areas of the park.
-Entry fees do apply and park passes are available for purchase at Rocky Mountain National Park Visitor Center and entrance stations.
+The Rocky Mountain National Park shuttles operate from May 27 through October 10, 2022 and offer transportation from the Bear Lake Park and Ride along the Bear Lake corridor.
+Don't forget your timed-entry permit and entry fees still do apply and park passes are available for purchase at Rocky Mountain National Park Visitor Center and entrance stations.
 You can also buy 1-day, 7-day, and annual passes online here.
 View and download a map of the park shuttles here.

-The largest parking area is the Park & Ride stop located at the Fairgrounds at Stanley Park at 1209 Manford Avenue, just east of Highway 7 and south of Highway 36.
-This parking lot is serviced by the Green and Silver Route daily.
+The largest and free parking area in Estes Park is the Park & Ride stop located at the Estes Park Events Complex at Stanley Park at 1209 Manford Avenue, just east of Highway 7 and south of Highway 36.
+This parking lot is serviced by the Green and Silver Route daily, while season shuttles are in operation.
 Public restrooms also are found at this location.

-The Estes Park Visitor Center offers guests parking, with the new Estes Park Parking Structure hosting 415 spots, restrooms and access to all five town shuttles, including the downtown trolley, as well as the Rocky Mountain National Park hiker shuttle.
+The Town of Estes Park Visitor Center offers guests free parking, with the new Estes Park Parking Structure hosting 415 spots, restrooms and access to all six town shuttles, including the downtown trolley.
 Located at 500 Big Thompson Avenue, the visitor center also provides free Wi-Fi and visitor information.